nzkevc/tinyfolio/README.md

 An app for showcasing both individual and collaborative projects with people.

+> **Important:**
+> This application uses cookies for authentication, and may be blocked by your browser settings.
+> To ensure this application works, change your browser settings to allow third-party cookies.

 ## Setup instructions

 To run this application locally, you will need the correct files below: